silvenon/generator-wbp/CONTRIBUTING.md

 # Contributing

 Go crazy with suggestions and requests, I'm listening.

-I created this generator for myself and my purposes, which means that I'll be maintaining it regularly (until something better comes along).
-This also means that I will reject requests that are not really my style (sorry), but you can be sure that I'll consider them carefully.
+I created this generator for myself and my purposes, which means that I'll be maintaining it regularly (until a better tool comes along).

 I want to make this generator a collection of best practices and I will do my best to document why I made certain choices.